ATNoG/ml-meta-perf/assets/docs/06-results.md

 between adjacent lengths, because each length was a different equation refitted twenty times;
 fixing the form removed that variance and made the knee readable.

-The length and penalty were re-swept rather than carried over, which is the general lesson:
+The length and penalty were re-swept on 2026-09-05; a full sweep under the constraint added on 2026-09-07 remains pending.
+The general lesson is unchanged:
 **a term budget tuned against one feature set is not evidence about another.**

 ## The fitted equations